miccai2020paper1600/miccai2020paper1600/README.md

 experiments one need to change core paths `iw/path.py`.

 Validation experiments could be built via configs in `config/exp_val`.
-It includes hyperparameters search for the Focal Loss. ([TODO] Vis. notebook & froc data for val exp)
+It includes hyperparameters search for the Focal Loss.
+Results are presented in `notebook/results/val_exps_visualization.ipynb`.

 ## Experiment Reproduction
 To run a single experiment please follow the steps below: